stripe2933/vku/docs/hello-triangle.md

 > ```
 > Which means omitting the last parameter for host reading may cause the **significant** performance degradation (especially on the mobile hardware).

+> [!CAUTION]
+> **DO NOT pass the non-mappable allocation create flags.** If you're passing the non-default `allocationCreateInfo`, its `flags` must always contains `vma::AllocationCreateFlagBits::eMapped` and either one of `vma::AllocationCreateFlagBits::eHostAccessSequentialWrite` or `vma::AllocationCreateFlagBits::eHostAccessRandom`.
+Otherwise, it cannot be mapped, which violates its naming.

-After the buffer creation, we added the command buffer recording code that changes the image layout for transfer source and copies the image data into the buffer.
-For this operation, don't forget to add your image usage flag with `vk::ImageUsageFlagBits::eTransferSrc`.
+After the buffer creation, we added the command buffer recording code that changes the image layout for transfer source and copies the image data into the buffer. don't forget to add your image usage flag with `vk::ImageUsageFlagBits::eTransferSrc`.

 ### 6.2.
 Persisting Image

-After the queue gets idle, the de-staged data would be visible at the host side.
+After the queue gets idle, the de-staged data gets visible at the host side.
 Now we can persist the linearly flattened image data by image file, using third party library like `stb-image`.

 `vcpkg.json`
 ```json